“The Words ‘Best Friend’ Become Redefined”

 “How would I?
 I’ve been living as a mundane for the past three years.
 I went and got my GED.
 I’ve been touring with my band.”

 Jules’s stoicism was broken by what Rory knew, coming from him, was more or less a laugh—the sparest quirk of his lips, and a narrowing of his eyes into soft black half-moons.
 He then seemed to catch himself, sobered up abruptly.
 “Do you agree to that, then?
 To remain in my custody till you’ve been cleared?”

 “Only if you help me and Max.”

 Jules looked taken off guard, another subtle expression only someone as familiar as Rory could have identified.
 Rory guessed his old schoolmate hadn’t expected to have to bargain.
 “Help you with what?
 Who’s Max?”

 “She’s the reason I came back.
 She’s a mundane I met in Chicago.
-She was kidnapped by apostates, and they stabbed her with a jacked-up athame as part of some ritual.
-Now she has a cursed wound.
+She was kidnapped by apostates.
+They stabbed her with a jacked-up athame as part of some ritual, and now she has a cursed wound.
 I brought her here to try to get her some help, but the Ordinators arrested me the second we set foot in the Enclave and dragged her off.
 I have no clue what they did with her.”

 “Right.
 That’s what you were babbling about when I came in.
 It’s been a whole four days since then, hasn’t it?”

 “Dude, I don’t even know.
 It’s not like I have any way to keep up with the passage of time from this medieval fucking dungeon.
 All I know is you need to help me help this girl, and you need to help me find the people who hurt her. ’Cause with that thing you can do now, with the tattoos and the Greek fire, I bet you could roast the ever-loving shit out of them.”

 Jules knitted his brow a moment.
 “Okay.
 I’ll help you.”